-- To formulate criteria for determining qualifications, positive attributes and independence of a Director and recommend to the Board, a policy relating to appointment and remuneration of Directors, Key Managerial Personnel and other senior employees; - In case of appointment of an Independent Director, evaluate the balance of skills, knowledge and experience on the Board and on the basis
+- To formulate criteria for determining qualifications, positive attributes and independence of a Director and recommend to the Board, a policy relating to appointment and remuneration of Directors, Key Managerial Personnel and other senior employees; - 2.
+In case of appointment of an Independent Director, evaluate the balance of skills, knowledge and experience on the Board and on the basis

-- of such evaluation, prepare a description of the role and capabilities required of an independent director.
-The person recommended to the Board for appointment as an Independent Director shall have the capabilities identified in such description; - To formulate criteria for evaluation of the members of the Board of Directors including Independent Directors, the Board of Directors and the Committees thereof; - 4.
-To devise policy on Board Diversity; - To identify persons, qualified to become Directors and who may be appointed in Senior Management in accordance with the criteria laid down and recommend to the Board their appointment and where necessary, their removal; - 5.
-To formulate policy ensuring the following: - The level and composition of remuneration is reasonable and sufficient to attract, retain and motivate Directors of the quality required to run the Company successfully,
+- 3. To formulate criteria for evaluation of the members of the Board of Directors including Independent Directors, the Board of Directors and the Committees thereof; - 4.
+To devise policy on Board Diversity; - 5.
+To identify persons, qualified to become Directors and who may be appointed in Senior Management in accordance with the criteria laid down and recommend to the Board their appointment and where necessary, their removal; - 6.
+To formulate policy ensuring the following: - a.
+The level and composition of remuneration is reasonable and sufficient to attract, retain and motivate Directors of the quality required to run the Company successfully,

-- Relationship of remuneration to performance is clear and meets appropriate performance benchmarks, and - c. remuneration to Directors, Key Managerial Personnel and Senior Management involves a balance between fixed and incentive pay reflecting short and long term performance objectives appropriate to the working of the Company and its goals. - To design Company's policy on specific remuneration packages for Executive/Whole Time Directors and Key Managerial Personnel including pension rights and any other compensation payment; - To determine, peruse and finalize terms and conditions including remuneration payable to Executive/Whole Time Directors and Key Managerial Personnel of your Company from time to time;
+- b.
+Relationship of remuneration to performance is clear and meets appropriate performance benchmarks, and - c. remuneration to Directors, Key Managerial Personnel and Senior Management involves a balance between fixed and incentive pay reflecting short and long term performance objectives appropriate to the working of the Company and its goals. - To design Company's policy on specific remuneration packages for Executive/Whole Time Directors and Key Managerial Personnel including pension rights and any other compensation payment; - To determine, peruse and finalize terms and conditions including remuneration payable to Executive/Whole Time Directors and Key Managerial Personnel of your Company from time to time;